Pauline

 sévères ont dit:

-some very competent and most demanding
+some very competent and most

 "Montrez-nous ces pages, et dites-nous

-artists have said: "Show us these
+artists have said: "Show us

 pages, and tell